Berlin: The Most Romantic Free Ferry Ride Ever

 In this case, the 4.4 kilometer trip (2.7 miles) takes about 20 minutes on the little ‘Wannsee’ ship.
 This ferry can carry up to 300 people and a billion bicycles.
 The captain, an old sea wolf with a grey beard, is a nice guy.
 He is the only captain out of three the author of these lines did not clash with.
 After 20 years of commanding and steering this boat, it is safe to say the guy is experienced.

-On Friday, he had two helpers.
+Recently, he had two helpers.
 A Syrian guy and a Spaniard who loves to be called “el capitán“.
 It puts a bright smile on his face.
 Si, una sonrisa grande.
 Es buena gente.